 101 Dalmatians (1996) was a live-action remake of their animated classic One Hundred and One Dalmatians (1961).
 The remake was critically slammed for turning the animated classic into a clone of Home Alone (1990), although it proved a reasonable box-office success.
 102 Dalmatians is a sequel to the live-action remake of the animated film – which must surely represent Disney taking their creative self-cannibalisation to an extreme.
 For such a throwaway, zero expectation effort, 102 Dalmatians proves surprisingly likable – in fact, is a far better film than its 1996 predecessor.
 Disney have subsequently announced Cruella (2012), a live-action prequel with Emma Stone as a young Cruella.

 The plot follows essentially the same pattern as the 1996 story – a young couple who each raise dogs become romantically involved; Cruella plans to create a fur coat using dalmatian fur; the goons abduct the dalmatians; and there is a climax featuring the rescue of the dalmatians from a rickety building in the countryside.
 When it comes to the climactic scenes, 102 Dalmatians is considerably more palatable than 101 Dalmatians 1996, which essentially conducted half-an-hour of slapstick torture on its villains.
-The violence here is much more cartoony – Cruella’s demise, being cooked alive in a giant cake, seems perfectly appropriate to a Disney animated witch – and there is only a single goon who is allowed a redemption rather than made into the butt of endless pratfalls.
+The violence here is much more cartoony – Cruella’s demise, being cooked alive in a giant cake, seems perfectly appropriate to a Disney animated witch – and there is only a single goon and he is allowed a redemption rather than made into the butt of endless pratfalls.